The world of work has sure changed a lot over the past few decades, but for many companies, job descriptions have remained pretty much the same.

 Competencies in a job description identify the desired, required skills and behaviors needed to perform a job successfully.

 Competencies can identify required soft skills – for example, “attention to detail” or “fostering communication.”
 At HRSG, we call these behavioral competencies.
 But they often go beyond soft skills into technical skills needed for success in specialized roles, like sales, marketing or IT, for example.
 These more specific skills are generally referred to as technical competencies.

-Why do people do use competencies in job description?
+Why do people use competencies in job descriptions?